PierfrancescoSoffritti/handy/README.md

 `inRange(hsvInput, Scalar(hLowThreshold, sLowThreshold, vLowThreshold), Scalar(hHighThreshold, sHighThreshold, vHighThreshold), skinMask);`

-After the binarization the image resulted a bit noisy, because of false positives.
+After binarization the image resulted a bit noisy, because of false positives.
 To clean the image and remove the false positives, an opening operator is applied, with a 3x3 circular structuring element.

-A dilation is also applied, just in case parts of the hands have been detached after the binarization (sometimes fingers are detached from the hand).
+A dilation is also applied, just in case parts of the hand have been detached after binarization (sometimes fingers are detached from the hand).

 ```
 performOpening(skinMask, MORPH_ELLIPSE, { 3, 3 });